Chasing the Light: My Experience with the Fujifilm 50-140mm f2.8

 So go ahead, pick up your camera and get shooting again.
 Whether it's just for yourself or to share with the world, photography is a wonderful way to appreciate the beauty in our surroundings.

-Two prints that are available for purchase from my Store!
+Two prints that are available for purchase from my Store !

 The Kit Used

-Boyan (Bobby) Georgiev
+Boyan Georgiev